 My Mountain Log

 This page exists because I can never remember which mountains or routes I have climbed (or who with, or when, etc.).
-So here they are, without bothering too much with route details, pictures, etc. Most trips before Sept 2005 are lost in memory, but for the record we did attempt the Matterhorn in 1993 (or was it 1994) and we did end up at Disneyland in 1995.
+So here they are, without bothering too much with route details and the like.
+Most trips before 2005 are lost in memory, but for the record we did attempt the Matterhorn in 1993 (or was it 1994) and we did end up at Disneyland in 1995.

 Mountain and climbing trips